Technologicat/mcpyrate/doc/main.md

     raise err
 ```

+`mcpyrate` itself uses this pattern in some places.

 ## Differences to `macropy`

-In `mcpyrate`, `AssertionError` is **not** treated specially; any exception (except `mcpyrate.core.MacroApplicationError`) raised while expanding a macro gets the same treatment.
+In `mcpyrate`, `AssertionError` is **not** treated specially; any instance of `Exception` (except `mcpyrate.core.MacroApplicationError`) raised while expanding a macro gets the same treatment.

 In `mcpyrate`, all macro-expansion errors are reported immediately at macro expansion time.

 The [quasiquote system](quasiquotes.md) **does** report some errors at run time, but it does so only when that's the earliest time possible, e.g. due to needing an unquoted value to become available before its validity can be checked.
 Note the error is still usually reported at the macro expansion time *of your macro*, which contains the use site of `q`.
-But it does mean *your macro* must be invoked before such an error can be triggered.
+But it does mean *your macro* must be invoked before such an error can be detected.